-The decline in the quinolone class was followed by an 84% reduction in the class of sulfonamides and trimethoprim (J01E), from 33 to 5 prescriptions per 1000 women over the study period (p < 0.05); attributed to an 85% decrease in sulfamethoxazole and trimethoprim (SMX/TMP) dispensing (Table 3).
+The decline in the quinolone class was followed by an 84% reduction in the class of sulfonamides and trimethoprim (J01E), from 33 to five prescriptions per 1000 women over the study period (p<0.05), attributed to an 85% decrease in sulfamethox-azole and trimethoprim (SMX/TMP) dispensing (Table 3).

-Penicillin (J01C) dispensing decreased by 69% over the study period (p < 0.05).
-Although use of most penicillin antibiotics decreased between 78-95%, amoxicillin with an enzyme inhibitor increased by 28%.
-(Table 3) Cephalosporins (J01D) remained consistent with only a 7% decrease over the study period (p < 0.05), but within this antibiotic class, cephalexin and cefuroxime use decreased by 66% and 70% respectively, while cefixime dispensing increased four-fold from 1.2 to 4.7 prescriptions per 1000 women per year over the study period.
+Penicillin (J01C) dispensing decreased by 69% over the study period (p<0.05).
+Although use of most penicillin antibiotics decreased by 78-95%, amoxicillin with an enzyme inhibitor increased by 28% (Table 3).
+Cephalosporins (J01D) remained consistent, with only a 7% decrease over the study period (p<0.05), but within this antibiotic class, cephalexin and cefuroxime use decreased by 66% and 70%, respectively, while cefixime dispensing increased four-fold from 1.2 to 4.7 prescriptions per 1000 women per year over the study period.
 In 2008, penicillin and cephalosporins were the two antibiotic classes least likely to be dispensed for rUTI, and this remained true for 2018 as well.

-The utilization of J01X drugs decreased by 54% from 56 to 26 prescriptions per 1000 women over the study period (p < 0.05), related to a decrease of 61% in use of nitrofurantoin, but fosfomycin use increased from 0.02 to 1.64 prescriptions per 1000 women.
-(Figure 2 and 3) In 2008, ciprofloxacin was the most utilized antibiotic with 79.2 prescriptions dispensed per 1000 women however its use was overtaken by nitrofurantoin from 2010 onward, and in 2018 nitrofurantoin persisted as the most dispensed rUTI-associated antibiotic, with 21.5 prescriptions dispensed per 1000 women in 2018.
-(Table 3) However, ciprofloxacin remains frequently used, and was the second most dispensed antibiotic for rUTI at the end of the study period with 11 prescriptions per 1000 women in 2018.
+The use of J01X drugs decreased by 54%, from 56 to 26 prescriptions per 1000 women over the study period (p<0.05), related to a decrease of 61% in use of nitrofurantoin, but fosfomycin use increased from 0.02 to 1.64 prescriptions per 1000 women (Fig. 2, Table 3).
+In 2008, ciprofloxacin was the most used antibiotic, with 79.2 prescriptions dispensed per 1000 women; however, its use was overtaken by nitrofurantoin from 2010 onward, and in 2018, nitrofurantoin persisted as the most dispensed rUTI-associated antibiotic, with 21.5 prescriptions dispensed per 1000 women in 2018 (Table 3).
+Still ciprofloxacin remains frequently used, and was the second most dispensed antibiotic for rUTI at the end of the study period, with 11 prescriptions per 1000 women in 2018.

-Nitrofurantoin was dispensed the most for both treatment and prophylaxis.
-(Supplemental Fig.1,2) Its dispensation decreased by 61% from 52.8 to 20.8 treatment prescriptions per 1000 women, and 72% from 1.25 to 0.35 prophylactic prescriptions per 1000 women over the study period.
-Prophylactic prescriptions for ciprofloxacin and SMX/TMP were few in comparison; and dispensation decreased for both antibiotics by approximately 70%, with prophylactic ciprofloxacin dispensing decreasing by 73% from 0.24 to 0.06 prescriptions per 1000 women, and prophylactic SMX/TMP dispensing decreasing by 72% from 0.38 to 0.15 prescriptions per 1000 women.
+Nitrofurantoin was dispensed the most for both treatment and prophylaxis (Supplementary Figs. 1, 2; available at cuaj.ca).
+Its dispensation decreased by 61%, from 52.8 to 20.8 treatment prescriptions per 1000 women, and 72%, from 1.25 to 0.35 prophylactic prescriptions per 1000 women over the study period.
+Prophylactic prescriptions for ciprofloxacin and sulfamethoxazole and trimethoprim (SMX/ TMP) were few in comparison; and dispensation decreased for both antibiotics by approximately 70%, with prophylactic ciprofloxacin dispensing decreasing by 73%, from 0.24 to 0.06 prescriptions per 1000 women, and prophylactic SMX/TMP dispensing decreasing by 72%, from 0.38 to 0.15 prescriptions per 1000 women.